 As defined, the range of the liquidity indicator is the unit interval.
-The smaller $L_t$ is, the higher is liquidity.
+The smaller L_t is, the higher is liquidity.

 Our measure is novel in three important respects.
 First, it is likely to capture liquidity effects embedded in the entire autocovariance structure of within-period returns, which can be due to complex interactions between the evolution of liquidity shocks, the revelation of information, and the trading strategies of investors.
 This structure has not been typically taken into account by a variety of measures used in the past.
-For example, variance-ratio measures, allow positive covariances to offset negative covariances (see, for example, Amihud and Mendelson (1987) or Hasbrouck and Schwartz (1988).
-Our measure may also overcome some of the limitations of some measures used in the recent literature.
-In recent studies of liquidity in international equity and bond markets, Bekaert, Harvey and Campbell (2007) and Hunt and Lesmond (2008) use as a low frequency measure of illiquidity the capitalization-weighted fraction of zero returns across all listed firms, averaging this fraction over a month, following the use of such measures by Lesmond (2005) and Lesmond, Ogden and Trzcinka (1999).
-Bekaert, Harvey and Campbell explicitly discuss the limitations of this type of measure in reflecting the dynamics of information flows and transaction costs.
+For example, variance-ratio measures, allow positive covariances to offset negative covariances (see, for example, Amihud and Mendelson (1987) or Hasbrouck and Schwartz (1988)).
+Our measure also encompasses the information content of the zero-return measures (introduced in Lesmond, Ogden, and Trzcinka (1999) (LOT) and further refined by Bekaert, Harvey and Lundblatt (2007) to incorporate the length of non-trading interval).
+Our measure may also overcome some of the limitations of measures used in the recent literature.
+Bekaert, Harvey and Lundblatt explicitly discuss the limitations of the LOT of measure in reflecting the dynamics of information flows and transaction costs, especially in more liquid markets, where zero returns could be driven by prevalence of noise trading.
+In the comprehensive study of relative performance of various liquidity indicators, Goyenko, Holden and Trzcinka (2008) also find that zero-type measures do not perform well in tracking actual spreads.

 Second, our measure allows for time-varying variances and covariances of returns, which is a standard empirical regularity found in the data, and can better track possibly complicated dynamics of transaction and asymmetric information costs.
+Finally, our measure is easy to compute and applicable to a wide range of financial instruments in a uniform fashion, since it is based only on price data.
+In fact, Lesmond (2005) finds that price-based measures perform better in explaining both cross-country and within-country liquidity effects.
+Moreover, it can be also readily computed for price indexes, allowing to measure the liquidity of a value weighted price of a set of securities, which can capture the overall liquidity of the market.
+By contrast, some of the best liquidity measures that track both effective spread and price impact effects are difficult to compute for indexes, especially in emerging markets where observing and recording of price clusters may be challenging.
+These include so called "Effective Tick" introduced in Goyenko, Holden, and

-Third, our measure is easy to compute and applicable to a wide range of financial instrument in a uniform fashion, since it is based only on price data.
-It can be also readily computed for price indexes, as we do.
-This allows us to measure the liquidity of a value weighted price of a set of securities, which can capture the overall liquidity of the set of securities traded in a market.
+Tzinka (2008), equal to the probability-weighted effective spread sizes, based on observed price-clustering theory; and a measure introduced by Holden (2007), that embeds both price clustering like the Effective Tick and serial correlation, like Roll (1984)), which is computationally very intensive, making cross-country, cross-market analysis difficult.11